exponea/exponea-ios-sdk/Documentation/setup.md

 ## Initialize the SDK

 Now that you have installed the SDK in your project, you must import, configure, and initialize the SDK in your application code.

+> ❗️ Protect the privacy of your customers
+ >
+ > Make sure you have obtained and stored tracking consent from your customer before initializing Exponea iOS SDK.
+ >
+ > To ensure you're not tracking events without the customer's consent, you can use `Exponea.shared.clearLocalCustomerData(appGroup: String)` when a customer opts out from tracking (this applies to new users or returning customers who have previously opted out).
+This will bring the SDK to a state as if it was never initialized.
+This option also prevents reusing existing cookies for returning customers.
+ >
+ > Refer to [Clear local customer data](https://documentation.bloomreach.com/engagement/docs/ios-sdk-tracking#clear-local-customer-data) for details.
+ >
+ > If the customer denies tracking consent after Exponea iOS SDK is initialized, you can use `Exponea.shared.stopIntegration()` to stop SDK integration and remove all locally stored data.
+ >
+ > Refer to [Stop SDK integration](https://documentation.bloomreach.com/engagement/docs/ios-sdk-tracking#stop-sdk-integration) for details.

 The required configuration parameters are `projectToken`, `authorization.token`, and `baseUrl`.
 You can find these as `Project token`, `API Token`, and `API Base URL` in the Bloomreach Engagement webapp under `Project settings` > `Access management` > `API`: